-If you are interested in being listed among these distinguished colleagues, Click here for a form to email your information Send a novel or a one-liner about yourself; including your past, present, future, TELL YOUR FRIENDS!
-Let's fill this sucker up!!!
-Many stories of the cast of characters found on this page are in Vern Moldrem book "Tiger Tales"
+If you are interested in being listed among these distinguished colleagues, Click Here for a form to email your information to us.
+Send a novel or a one-liner about yourself, along with a handful of pictures past and present if possible.

 Click on names to read information.